-\end{assumption} Assumption~\ref{ass : LinvG in L1} is stronger than the usual semi-linearity assumption as we also assume additional decay for each $g_{i,k}^p.$ Nonetheless, throughout this paper, we still refer to Assumption~\ref{ass : LinvG in L1} as the semi-linearity assumption.
-Under Assumptions \ref{ass:A(1)} and \ref{ass : LinvG in L1}, one can prove that $\mathbb{G} : H^l \to H^1(\R^m)$ is well-defined.
+\begin{assumption} For all $2 \leq i \leq N_{\mathbb{G}}$, $k \in J_i$ and $1 \leq p \leq i$, define $g_{i,k}^p$ such that \end{assumption} Assumption~\ref{ass : LinvG in L1} is stronger than the usual semi-linearity assumption as we also assume additional decay for each $g_{i,k}^p.$ Under Assumptions \ref{ass:A(1)} and \ref{ass : LinvG in L1}, one can prove that $\mathbb{G} : H^l \to H^1(\R^m)$ is well-defined.
 The fact that $\G$ maps $H^l$ to $H^1(\R^m)$ allows to obtain the regularity of the solutions a posteriori (cf. Proposition~\ref{prop : regularity of the solution}).
 Hence, looking for solutions in $H^l$ becomes equivalent to looking for classical solutions.
 Moreover, we compute explicit constants $\kappa_i >0$ such that $\|\G_i(u)\|_2 \leq \kappa_i \|u\|_l$ for all $u \in H^l$, which are used to perform the nonlinear analysis required in our Newton-Kantorovich approach (see Lemma~\ref{lem : Z2 bound} and Lemma~\ref{lem : Z_2 bound Kdv} for instance).
 The next Lemma~\ref{Banach algebra} is central in the set-up of this paper as it provides the aforementioned properties for $\G$ and each $\G_i$.

 \begin{lemma} Suppose that Assumptions \ref{ass:A(1)} and \ref{ass : LinvG in L1} are satisfied.
 Then,

 For each $i \in \{2,\dots,N_{\mathbb{G}}\}$, let $\kappa_i >0$ satisfying